Assassination of Sheikh Mujibur Rahman: Students and public protests

 The assassination of Sheikh Mujibur Rahman, culminated in protests that took place beginning in Barguna.
 Freedom fighter Motaleb Mridha Barguna SDO Siraj Uddin Ahmed led BLA president Jahangir Kabir Nanak with 10-15 BLA workers in a procession.
 Later, leaders and workers of the Awami League, Jubo League and Chhatra League of Barguna joined in the protest.
 On the morning of 15 August, protests were held in several places including Kishoreganj, Bhairab, Khulna, Jessore, Faridganj in Chandpur, Mohanganj in Netrakona, and Gafargaon in Mymensingh.
 The military patrol was strengthened when the students tried to held a protest rally in the Dhaka University area.
 Meanwhile, news of arrests began to arrive from different parts of the country.
 Poet Nirmalendu Goon was arrested and imprisoned for writing a poem.
+The military administration also placed around 50 Awami League activists, including the four national leaders, in Dhaka Central Jail.

 On the day of the assassination, Mufti Nurullah protested it in the Friday prayer sermon at Brahmanbaria Jameh Mosque.

 In August, Chittagong City College students held a protest march, which was dispersed by the police.
 Freedom fighter commander Maulvi Syed, student leader ABM Mohiuddin Chowdhury and later Awami League leader S.M.
 Yusuf began to resist.
 A case was filled by the military junta against the protestors and resisters termed 'Chittagong Conspiracy'.
 Maulvi Syed was arrested and later died while imprisoned.
 It is claimed that he died due to torture by the army.